ospalh/anki-addons/_posts/2016-04-06-Play_button.md

 <figcaption>The text <q lang="ja">みんなの日本語：</q> is shown on the card,
 but not in the browser.</figcaption>
 </figure>

-The add-on also hides text with the CSS class `browserhide` in the card browser.
-With its help the name of sound and video files is shown in the card browser instead of the file name of the replay arrow image.
-The class is useful for cards where there is a text repeated for every card, too.
-Put text  parts of your card template that should not appear in the card browser into spans with the class `browserhide`.
+The mechanism that is used to hide the play button can also be used to hide other text repeated on every card.
+Put parts of your card template that should not appear in the card browser into spans with the class `browserhide`.

 The effect of the `browserhide` class is similar to using the
 <q>Browser Appearance</q> feature hidden in the <q>More</q> button of